zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

 <script src="https://gist.github.com/zbalkan/8312a6d4e0a7610eccfd342e329cdaab.js"></script>

 ---
+[^1]: Data sources in the context of MITRE ATT&CK.

-[^1]: If you do not have any decoders or rules for a log you are collecting, that is useless for detection.
+[^2]: If you do not have any decoders or rules for a log you are collecting, that is useless for detection.
 It is better to filter them out at the source so that they do not fill up Wazuh agent buffer, consume unnecessary bandwidth and load on Wazuh manager side.
 Collect these logs only if you absolutely have to, for compliance reasons or regulations.